 Is your child is struggling with homework?

-If your son or daughter is having trouble completing homework and is struggling with overall curriculum, extra help may be warranted.
+If your son or daughter is having trouble completing homework and is struggling with the overall curriculum, extra help may be warranted.

 Is your child reaching his or her potential?

 While failing grades are a clear indication that a child needs help, tutoring is not just for remedial support: even children with strong marks may benefit from tutoring if they are not realizing their full academic potential.
 At Teachers on Call, we often receive tutoring requests for students who already have strong grades but want an extra boost in order to excel.

 Is your child shy or unhappy at school?